 - Advertise the event.
 Downloadable poster with blank spot on poster to list time and location of the viewing.
 Also, share the highlight video from previous Call to Action events (available on our home page).

 - Seek parent permission if at a school.
 The 2018 template parent permission form is here: Permission Slip Template Voices of Men

 - Consider food & drink for your event.

 - Ensure enough seating, large enough room for everyone, and that video & sound can be seen/heard by everyone.
 There is a 10-minute conversation period during the Breakfast — set-up your room to facilitate small-group conversations (6-10 people).

-- Consider scheduling an extra 30-60 minutes of gathering time immediately following the Call to Action Breakfast to discuss what was learned, and what can be done locally.
-Possible post-Breakfast conversation questions include: What did you learn, what impacted you?
+- Consider scheduling an extra 30-60 minutes of gathering time immediately following the annual Call to Action event to discuss what was learned, and what can be done locally.
+Possible post-event conversation questions include: What did you learn, what impacted you?
 What helpful actions can you take yourself?
 What is good about our local school/business/community culture, and what could be better?
 What can we as a group do to make improvements in our school/business culture.